Skip to main content

 └── ...

-Each .ts file in the directory is discovered automatically.
+Each .tsx file in the workflows/ directory is discovered automatically.
 The filename (without extension) becomes the workflow ID used in CLI commands like jjhub workflow run ci.
+The .jjhub/ directory is a Bun workspace member with its own package.json and tsconfig.json, giving full LSP support (autocomplete, type checking, go-to-definition) when editing workflows.
+See Your First Workflow for the complete setup.

 Triggers & Events